 As you can see in our KPI dashboard below, we have a clear issue with our sales pipeline - a leading indicator for revenue.
 As this is a leading indicator, it helps the team predict revenue in the future; it gives us the added bonus of fixing the revenue problem BEFORE it shows up in the bottom line.
 To take your KPIs to the next level, follow these five tips to make sure your team is tracking the right KPIs - both leading and results indicators - successfully.
 It is extremely important to define the problem properly, so that you can get to the root cause of the issue.

 Now that you have identified the problem to focus on, you can work deeply on the problem until you are able to devise and execute a complete game plan to solve it.
-If you follow our problem solving meeting template below, you'll have the proper meeting agenda to help you break through any challenges that you are facing.
-Use this as a basic agenda, but remember to allow team members to add an agenda item.
+If you follow our problem-solving meeting template below, you'll have the proper meeting agenda to help you break through any challenges you face.
+Use this as a primary agenda, but remember to allow team members to add an agenda item.

-4 Step Process for a Problem Solving Meeting Agenda with This Problem Solving Session Template.
+4-Step Process for a Problem Solving Meeting Agenda with This Problem-Solving Session Template (or Agenda).

 Step One: List and brainstorm every potential cause for the problem or challenge.

 - We want to make sure that we solve any structural issues first.
 These might be open sales positions, known bugs in the software, issues with a supplier - internal or external, known production issues, and those types of challenges.
-Do we have a common and full understanding of the problem?
+Do we have a standard and complete understanding of the problem?
 Is the meeting goal clear to everyone?
-This root cause analysis is the most important part of the process.
-If you don't find the root of the problem, it will feel like groundhog day as you'll be solving the symptoms over and over again.
+This root cause analysis is an essential part of the process.
+If you don't find the root of the problem, it will feel like groundhog day as you'll solve the symptoms repeatedly.

 Step Two: Brainstorm possible resources to help.

 - During this step, think of the people and resources that might help you solve the problem.
 Are the resources in the room?
 Are they in the company?
-What are the budget constraints to a solution?
-In the sales pipeline example, it is likely that the sales and/or marketing leader would need to be involved in solving the issue.
-This is a key to group problem solving: knowing where to get the resources needed.
-Effective meetings require you to think of resources that might not be sitting in the room with you.
-There needs to be a shared understand of the root cause of the issue as well as all of the possible solutions to solve the problem.
+What are the budget constraints for a solution?
+In the sales pipeline example, the sales and marketing leader would likely need to be involved in solving the issue.
+This is critical to group problem solving: knowing where to get the necessary resources.
+You'll need to think of resources that might be outside the room.
+There needs to be a shared understanding of the root cause of the issue and all possible solutions to solve the problem.